 Taking a poem as a starting point for drawing, I worked with children in three Flintshire primary schools over three weeks.
 Some pupils made printing plates using collage, while others made cut paper stencils; all the pupils used my portable etching press to produce their prints.
 The nature of printing means that multiple pieces can be produced, so one set of prints could be combined to make a large artwork for permanent display, two in each school.

-I will be working with Flintshire schools on a printmaking residency in the Spring Term, 2017, with the focus on migration of birds and the bird reserve at Talacre.
+I completed a second residency with Flintshire schools in 2017, with the focus on migration of birds and the bird reserve at Talacre.